samaksh97/FinSight-Sentiment-Investment-Recommender/README.md

   e.
 Using your terminal, navigate to the config.ini file directory
   d.
 Then run: jupytab --config=config.ini
   e.
 Once the jupytab server is started, you will get a link in the terminal that looks like (please open): http://sangeetas-mbp.lan:8888 to verify that your Jupytab instance is live

-  f.
+5. Launch dashboard and leverage Jupytab output as a Web Data Source.
+Do this by:
+  a.
 Open Tableau Data Sources and add a new Web Data Connector data source with the link generated above
-  g.
+  b.
+Take the quiz and proceed to data visualization to evaluate the dashboard
+  c.
+If you notice that the data does not update, refresh the data sources.
+This is a known Tableau limitation where WDC does not support live connection and only allows extracts.
+  d.
 Feel free to preview the data table and hit refresh to bring in the data

 </pre>

 5. Your Tableau Dashboard and Visualization is ready for exploration!